RowenTey/Stock-Price/README.md

 ## 📁 Organisation

 - [.streamlit/](https://github.com/Horstann/Stock-Prediction-App/tree/main/.streamlit) contains the front-end configurations of our web app
-- [app.py](https://github.com/Horstann/Stock-Prediction-App/blob/main/app.py) contains the code of our Streamlit framework, LSTM prediction model and data visualisation.
+- [app.py](https://github.com/Horstann/Stock-Prediction-App/blob/main/app.py) contains the code of our Streamlit framework, LSTM prediction model and data visualisation
 - [requirements.txt](https://github.com/Horstann/Stock-Prediction-App/blob/main/requirements.txt) contains all the libraries and modules required to execute our web app, alongside their respective versions

 ## ⚙ How To Use